unrealgt/unrealgt.github.io/content/basics/installation.md

 ### Requirements

-* Unreal Engine 4.21 or higher
+- Unreal Engine 4.24 or higher (you can try older versions but some features might not work as expected)

 #### Windows

-* Visual Studio 2017 or 2019 (2015 should work aswell but is not tested)
+- Visual Studio 2017 or 2019 (2015 should work aswell but is not tested)

 #### macOS

-* XCode Command Line Tools
+- XCode Command Line Tools

 #### Linux

-* Nothing if you already built the engine from source
+- Nothing if you already built the engine from source

 ## Installation